Magnetic Resonance Imaging (MRI) of the Bones, Joints, and Soft Tissues

 You have a pacemaker or have had heart valves replaced

-You have any type of implantable pump, such as an insulin pump
+You have any type of implantable pumps, such as an insulin pump

 You are pregnant or think you might be pregnant